studio1902/statamic-peak/README.md

 <span id="buttons"></span>

 The files `resources/fieldsets/buttons.yaml` and `resources/views/components/_buttons.antlers.html` go together.
 The button fieldset is a set in Bard but can also be called from other fieldsets where you want to include buttons.
 Just call the buttons partial in your template and one or multiple buttons will be rendered.

+## Pagination
+<span id="pagination"></span>

+When you're working with the collection tag and want to use [pagination](https://statamic.dev/tags/collection#pagination), just add the pagination partial using `partial:components/pagination` to automagically add pagination buttons.
+They're easily editable in  `resources/views/components/_pagination.antlers.html`.

+> Note: the strings being used in the partial are translatable and can be edited in `resources/lang/en/site.php` }}`

 ## Typography
 <span id="typography"></span>